SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 Picking menu.
 Short cuts are:

 * Green P and S buttons for picking P and S phases, respectively (hot keys :kbd:`F1`, :kbd:`F2`),
 * Numbers shown in the picking menu used as hot keys.
+If the favourite phase is named "P" or "S", its number acts exactly like :kbd:`F1` or :kbd:`F2`.

 Additional information can be added interactively to the picks: